 The resistance of a body to a change of velocity.
 Alternate Explanation: This is a phenomenon that causes a body to resist an increase or decrease in speed, including acceleration from a stop, or stopping.
 The greater the weight of the object, the greater it's inertia will be.

-Stopping/Slowing Down: A car is a good example to use for the explanation of inertia.
-When you try to stop or suddenly slow down a car, and especially from a high speed, the body of the vehicle is actually pulled forward and doesn’t readily stop.
-Intertia is why the occupants and groceries in a vehicle are also thrown forward when slowing down or stopping.
+Braking: A car is a good example to use for the explanation of inertia.
+When you try to stop or suddenly slow down a car, and especially from a high speed, the body of the vehicle is actually pulled forward and doesn't readily stop.
+Inertia is why the occupants and groceries in a vehicle are also thrown forward when slowing down or stopping.

 The higher the speed you travel at, the greater the inertia will be, and the greater the force with which you, the vehicle, and everything it contains will be thrown forward.